-- 1. use a range of vocal skills and techniques to create characters - 2. perform and sustain a range of credible characters - 3. use stagecraft and theatrical production elements (such as lighting and sound) to achieve polished performances - 4. be able to identify and appropriately react to potential hazards in a theatre environment, and appropriately apply work-safe principles and practices - 5. be able to work as a member of a theatrical ensemble to achieve performance outcomes - 6. apply skills of theatrical analysis and evaluation to their own acting work, and that of other actors - 7. communicate ideas and information about the craft of acting and theatrical practices - 8. identify theatrical styles and genres, and their historical and cultural context - 9. be able to undertake research about stage- and theatre-related issues, abide by the principles of academic integrity and use appropriate referencing (citation) when presenting finding.
+- 1. use a range of vocal skills and techniques to create characters - 2. perform and sustain a range of credible characters - 3. use stagecraft and theatrical production elements (such as lighting and sound) to achieve polished performances - 4. identify and appropriately react to potential hazards in a theatre environment, and appropriately apply work-safe principles and practices - 5. work as a member of a theatrical ensemble to achieve performance outcomes - 6. apply skills of theatrical analysis and evaluation to their own acting work, and that of other actors - 7. communicate ideas and information about the craft of acting and theatrical practices - 8. identify theatrical styles and genres, and their historical and cultural context - 9. undertake research about stage- and theatre-related issues, abide by the principles of academic integrity and use appropriate referencing (citation) when presenting finding.